 This unit explores in more detail the processes by which the nutrients in food become available, and how the body uses them.
 We will begin with digestion and absorption, and then use biochemistry to understand how the body shuttles energy and nutrients into and out of storage.
 A major emphasis of this unit is the concept of homeostasis with respect to blood glucose levels.
 We will see that the body is in a constant quest to make sure that glucose is available, and at adequate levels.
 We will explore the pathways the body can use to maintain homeostasis of glucose and we will understand the impacts fasting and feasting have on weight loss and weight gain.

 In this unit we will focus on the question: What is metabolic disease?
-We will first define and investigate the metabolic and physiological causes of obesity.
+We will first define and investigate the metabolic and physiological causes of obesity, including changes in the brain that make us hungry or full.
 Once we understand what obesity is, we can relate it to diseases like diabetes and atherosclerosis, which are both affected by obesity.
 In all the lessons, the information is connected directly to lifestyle choices that are modifiable.